Wesley Slimp

-Wesley Slimp (born May 7, 2002) is an American professional racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra TRD Pro for Halmar Friesen Racing.
+Wesley Henderson Slimp (born May 7, 2002) is an American professional stock car racing driver.
+He currently competes part-time in the ARCA Menards Series, driving the No. 90 Toyota for Nitro Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 62 Toyota Tundra TRD Pro for Halmar Friesen Racing.

 Racing career

 Slimp has previously competed in series such as the Lamborghini Super Trofeo North America, the Porsche Carrera Cup North America, the Trans Am Championship, and the Mustang Challenge Series.

 On June 23, 2025, it was announced that Slimp would compete in the NASCAR Craftsman Truck Series race at Lime Rock Park.
 He failed to finish the race due to ignition issues and was classified in 33rd place.
+In his next race at Watkins Glen International, he finished in twelfth place.

+In 2026, it was revealed that Slimp would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 90 Toyota for Nitro Motorsports.
+Later on, it was announced that he will run five ARCA races for the team.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)